gurditsingh/hydeout/_posts/test.md

 ![Delta lake](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/dl_ep1_tlog_2.JPG?raw=true)

-Lets run the insert query on the same table and see what happen under the storage location ("/my_table").
+Lets run the insert query on the same table and add some more dummy data to the table.
 ```sql
 %sql
 insert into my_table values ('dummy2','dummy2')